50-26-Great Vocals

 Writer/Composer: Claud Michel Schonberg / Alain Boublil (1985)

-This beautiful prayer of Jean Valjean from “Les Miserables” has been sung and interpreted by numerous singers, from Pop to Operatic, but Boe’s London original cast performance here is a marvel indeed.
+This beautiful prayer of Jean Valjean from “Les Miserables” has been recorded and interpreted by numerous singers, from Pop to Operatic, but Boe’s London original cast performance here is a marvel indeed.
 His beautiful, soft and sensitive tenor voice is heartfelt, humble and most convincingly, touching.
 Some songs, if executed properly bring tears, not necessarily because of their sadness, but because of their sudden, unexpected beauty.
-And this is a perfect example his gift to the music world, Victor Hugo would be proud…Heart-wrenching and Amazing!
+This is one of those songs.
+Its conclusion is a marvel, “You can take / You can give / Let him be / Let him live / If I die, let me die / Let him live / Bring him home / Bring him home ?
+Bring him home.”
+It’s a perfect example of his gift to the music world—Author Victor Hugo would be proud…Heart-wrenching and Amazing!

 35. SPEAK LOW (1993)